HwWobbe/Wip-Main/README.md

   * this may be as simple as a CutAndPaste of the View version
     * verify that the GitHub Wikis still allow a choice of Markup
       * could this be used as part of a Render/Edit Rinse/Repeat loop?
+* Can GitHub outputs be rendered as PDFs?

 * experiment with:
   * the 'Code' sidebar control